 So you wanna write and publish a book?
 Well, you're in luck because self-publishing services have come a long way, and you have plenty of options to choose from.
 But before you fully commit to the idea of self-publishing, you need to first ask yourself three questions.

-You will be seeing my triumphant return to the blogosphere in the very near future (cue horns).
+So yes, you will be seeing my triumphant return to the blogosphere in the…Read more

 A few years ago, I won honourable mention at a Writer's Digest writing competition, and the prize was a gift certificate to their bookstore.
-Admittedly, I wasn't sure if I would find anything useful there (I think I was mixing them up with Reader's Digest), but I ended up buying several books on the topics of character development, plot and story development, and one in particular, Mastering the Craft of Writing: How to Write with Clarity, Emphasis, and Style by Stephen Wilbers.
-I'm happy to say that this book has cemented itself on my shelf of writing implements and style guides, and it is now a go-to writing resource for me.
-Here's why.
+Admittedly, I wasn't sure if I would find anything useful there (I think I was mixing them up with Reader's Digest), but I ended up buying several books on the topics of character development, plot and story development, and in particular, Mastering the Craft of Writing: How to Write with Clarity, Emphasis, and Style by Stephen Wilbers.
+I'm happy to say that this…Read more